limentum/limentum.github.io/_vestige/interlude-the-party.md

 "You’re not gonna punch Chris, Jake," Shae said.
 "You’re not that kind of person."

-"I’d pay money to see you fight that guy."
-Tyler said, nudging his elbow into my side.
+"I’d pay money to see you fight that guy," Tyler said, nudging his elbow into my side.
 "I’d bet on you, too."

 It isn’t a secret that I’m not exactly athletic.
 I mean, I’m definitely not weak.
 But, fighting anyone of a similar size was not a situation that favoured my victory.
+I’m not exactly the most confrontational person, either.
+I’ve never been in a fight before, and I’d hope to keep it that way.

-"That sounds more like just getting the shit kicked outta me for your entertainment," I remarked, lightly punching Tyler’s shoulder in return.
+"That would just be the shit getting kicked outta me for your entertainment," I remarked, lightly punching Tyler’s shoulder in return.

 "Absolutely worth every penny!"
 Shae laughed.

 Luckily, the place wasn't much more than ten minutes away from Tyler’s place, so I didn’t have to endure listening to these two talk about me getting beat up for much longer.

 When we finally make it to Chris’ house, I’m suddenly filled with an impending sense of regret.
-Obviously, my parents would never in a million years agree to me going to a party like this.
+Obviously, my parents would never in a million years agree to me going to a Chris party.
 As far as they know, I’m just spending the evening hanging out with Shae at Tyler’s house.
 So yeah, this entire night had a lot of potential for disaster.

 Shae can clearly see my hesitation, because she grabs my hand, leading me up the walkway, Tyler following closely behind.